userfrosting/assets/README.md

 $assets = new Assets($locator, 'assets', $baseUrl);
 ```

-> Optionally 1 more argument can be passed into the `Assets` constructor.
+> Optionally 1 more argument can be passed into the `Assets` constructor, an instance of `PrefixTransformer`.
-> - An instance of `PrefixTransformer`.
+>
 > Have a look at UserFrosting in dev mode to see this in action!

 ### Asset Bundles

 To access asset bundles from an `Assets` instance, it must first be passed an instance of `AssetBundlesInterface` via `addAssetBundles`.
-An example of this follows:
+The following example demonstates how to integrate with `@userfrosting/gulp-bundle-assets` (and by extension `gulp-bundle-assets`).
+Note that raw bundles are only supported when their configuration is defined as JSON.

 *Directory Tree*